 Description: View of the Butternut House, a Kohler Foundation restoration project.
 The home was erected in the early 1850's by Charles W. Robinson, son-in-law of Sylvan...

 Date: 1920 ca.

-Description: Front view of the Wade House.
-The Wade House, one of the earliest stagecoach inns in Wisconsin, was built between 1847 and 1851 by Sylvanus Wade.
-It became...
+Description: View of the north elevation of the Wade House.
+The Wade House, one of the earliest stagecoach inns in Wisconsin, was built between 1847 and 1851 by Sylvanu...